KNCT-KPC/RapidHouse/doc/source/about.rst

 ---------
 Let's try
 ---------
-| We prepared a base image for Vagrant that RapidHouse and WordPress is installed.
+| We prepared a base image for Vagrant that RapidHouse and WordPress are installed.
 | http://rapidhouse.nitkc.org/vagrant/v0.0.1/rapidhouse.box
 | http://rapidhouse.nitkc.org/vagrant/v0.0.1/Vagrantfile